 Surprisingly and despite the challenges and lack of incentives, most interviewed companies (77%), including businesses of all sizes across countries and the four pilot value chains, have already started implementing initiatives and in-house solutions to make their production more sustainable, within the limits of their financial and technical capacities.
-The way forward: Africa is ready to "go green" - all it needs are the right incentives and targeted support

-The evidence from the ground demonstrates that a strong focus on environmental sustainability in further developing pan-African value chains is not only necessary in the light of climate change, but also possible given the widespread awareness of businesses of environmental challenges at large and their own footprints in particular, as well as their readiness to contribute to mitigating them.
+The way forward: Africa is ready to "go green" - all it needs are the right incentives and targeted support The evidence from the ground demonstrates that a strong focus on environmental sustainability in further developing pan-African value chains is not only necessary in the light of climate change, but also possible given the widespread awareness of businesses of environmental challenges at large and their own footprints in particular, as well as their readiness to contribute to mitigating them.
 In the formulation of continental, regional and national value chain development strategies, due consideration should hence be given to environmental concerns and risks, and specific monitoring indicators designed, e.g. for waste recycling rates or the efficient use of water and energy.
 Moving forward....

-The value chain diagnostic and related analysis of challenges and recommendations are a starting point, designed to facilitate policy discussions and inform strategy and project design as well as investment decisions at the continental, sub-regional and national levels.
-As such, early results of the diagnostic have informed the sector focus of the 7th EU-Africa Business Forum in February 2022 and recommendations fed into the associated Business Declaration.
-Results and recommendations are also being used by ITC and partners in the design of technical assistance projects and feed into the AUC-led inter-agency steering committee on value chains
+The value chains diagnostic and related analysis of challenges and recommendations are a starting point, designed to facilitate policy discussions and inform strategy and project design as well as investment decisions at the continental, sub-regional and national levels.
+As such, early results of the diagnostic have informed the sector focus of the 7th EU-Africa Business Forum in February 2022 and recommendations fed into the associated Business Declaration for the EU-Africa Summit.
+Final results of the diagnostic were presented in July 2022 in Lusaka, at the margins of the African Union Specialised Technical Committee on Monetary Questions, Finance and Integration and were officially launched in November 2022 at the AU Extraordinary Summit on industrialisation and economic diversification in Niamey.
+Results are also being used in the design of technical assistance projects and feed into the AUC-led inter-agency steering committee on value chains .